Tips for the New Home Buyer

 Pick your package

 Bruce Thelen is director of sales and development for Champion Homes, one of the largest makers in the market.
 He has detailed what Champion and its product designers have implemented in the way of customer demand.

-Pink remains a popular color in Florida.
+Pink remains a popular color with homes for sale in Florida.
 Darker tones play well in the Midwest and Great Lakes, while much of the rest of the country is going to lighter brown-beige and off-white tones.